poshaughnessy/peteroshaughnessy.com/src/content/posts/2025-12-31-ai-ethics-safety-resources.md

 ---
-title: AI trajectory, ethics and safety — a starter-pack of links
+title: AI trajectory, ethics and safety resoures
 slug: ai-trajectory-ethics-and-safety
-excerpt: A collection of articles, podcasts, videos etc which I found helpful for catching up on AI trajectory, ethics and safety topics
+excerpt: What I've been reading, listening to and watching, to understand AI's dangers and what to do about it
 thumbnail: /images/posts/2025-12-31-ai-ethics-safety-resources/thumb.jpg
 date: 2025-12-31
 ---

+## What I've been reading, listening to and watching, to understand AI's dangers and what to do about it

 Reading the [blog posts from my brother Kevin](https://medium.com/@ZombieCodeKill) who is studying for an MSc in AI, I have recently become very concerned about the "[race to AGI](https://www.theguardian.com/technology/ng-interactive/2025/dec/01/its-going-much-too-fast-the-inside-story-of-the-race-to-create-the-ultimate-ai)" (Artificial General Intelligence).